How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

-Adding manga to a Kindle the manual way means downloading CBZ files, converting them in Kindle Comic Converter, importing into Calibre, plugging in a USB cable, and dragging files into a documents folder.
+Getting manga onto a Kindle the manual way means downloading CBZ files, converting them in Kindle Comic Converter, importing into Calibre, plugging in a USB cable, and dragging files into a documents folder.
 Doing that once is fine.
-Doing it every week, for 20 series, is the reason most people give up.
+Doing it every time you want to read something new, for 20 volumes, is the reason most people give up.

-This guide shows you how to add manga to Kindle automatically using MangaSendr: paste a URL (website address) once, register your Kindle, and new chapters arrive on your e-reader on their own.
+This guide shows you how to send manga to a Kindle with MangaSendr: drop a CBZ, EPUB, PDF, or folder of images, register your Kindle, and the file arrives on your e-reader about a minute later.
 No KCC, no Calibre, no USB cable.
 Works on every modern Kindle (Basic, Paperwhite, Oasis, Scribe, Colorsoft) and uses Amazon's Send-to-Kindle email service under the hood.

-By the end you'll know how to sign up, add a manga source from any website, register your Kindle, deliver your first chapter, turn on background auto-delivery, tune the image processing for your specific device, and troubleshoot the things that occasionally go wrong.
+By the end you'll know how to sign up, drop your first file, register your Kindle, deliver your first chapter, set up the desktop app for watched-folder auto-delivery, tune the image processing for your specific device, and troubleshoot the things that occasionally go wrong.
 If you've never opened MangaSendr before, start at step 1.
 If you're already set up, jump to Things power users learn the hard way or the troubleshooting section.

 Want the 5-minute version instead?
 Read the MangaSendr quickstart.